wp-plugins/sem-opt-in-front/readme.txt

 You can safely change your "Blog" or "News" category's name after it is created: The opt-in front page plugin looks for the category with a slug of "blog" or "news".

+= Auto-installer =

+Please note that Opt-in front page automatically creates/fills in the needed main category when it activates.
+You can always browse Posts / Categories to delete it.

 = Help Me! =

 The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
 Please note, however, that while community members and I do our best to answer all queries, we're assisting you on a voluntary basis.